dnolan1993/rock-paper-scissors-game/README.md

     <li>Enjoys making a decision where they can't possibly know the outcome.</li>
 </ul>

-#### Goal as a first time visitor to the site:
+#### Goal as a first-time visitor to the site:
 <ul>
     <li>Understand the game.</li>
     <li>Be able to easily operate the game and its functions.</li>
-    <li>Be able to see where all options are and see thier own score aswell as the opponents.</li>
+    <li>Be able to see where all options are and see their own score as well as the opponents.</li>
 </ul>

 #### Goal as a returning visitor:
 <ul>
-    <li>Quickly be able to get straight in to the game.</li>
+    <li>Quickly be able to get straight into the game.</li>
-    <li>Be able to clearly see thier own score aswell as the opponents.</li>
+    <li>Be able to clearly see their own score as well as the opponents.</li>
 </ul>

 <br>